 B)# Sowing beans in an (ice cream) box on kitchen paper

-- Moisten the paper with cold tap water;
+- Moisten the paper with water;

-- Pour “much” water in the box on the paper.
+- Pour much water in the box on the paper.

-- Let water flow out of the box until dripping starts.
+- Keep the box slanting and let water flow out of the box until dripping starts.

 - Put the box straight again.

-- Place the boxes in a warm room, 18 to 25 C (65 to 77 F).
+- Place the whole on a warm spot, 18 to 25 C (65 to 77 F).